AdrianWilczynski/AgGrid.InfiniteRowModel/README.md

 ## Supported filters

-This package supports all three built-in simple filters:
+This package supports all three [built-in simple filters](https://www.ag-grid.com/angular-data-grid/filter-provided-simple/):
 - Text Filter,
 - Number Filter,
 - Date Filter.

+You can use [custom filter option](https://www.ag-grid.com/angular-data-grid/filter-provided-simple/#custom-filter-options) option with simple filters to allow filtering by null.

-It also provides support for custom boolean filter implementation.
+It also provides support for [custom boolean filter](https://www.ag-grid.com/angular-data-grid/component-filter/) implementation.
 You don't have to use the same filter but your filter model has to match `AgBooleanColumnFilterModel` interface (below).

 ```ts
 @Component({